focusaurus/data/posts/problog/2018/07/the-art-of-the-node-js-rescue.md

 I've recently been helping a client get their node.js mobile back end API server ready to launch a new service.
 In this post I'll outline the guidelines I use when I'm brought in to true-up a problematic node.js codebase.

 ## First, triage and repair server basics

-Before any real rescue efforts can happen, I need to get the fundamental issues up to a bare minimum of a working project and service.
+Before any real rescue efforts can happen, I need to work through the fundamental issues and get up to a bare minimum of a working project and service.

 **Is the code even in a git repository?** I've only encountered the "here's the zip file the previous agency delivered" once, but step one is get the existing codebase without any new modifications into an initial git commit and get it pushed to a git host.

-**Does it have README documentation?** Can a new developer get from `git clone` to a running server using just the README (no slack allowed!)?
+**Does it have documentation?** Can a new developer get from `git clone` to a running server using just the README (no slack allowed!)?
 If not, I have to reverse engineer that and document it in the README as I figure it out.
 As I come to understand the basic software stack, third party service integrations, deployment setup, etc, all that gets documented.

 **Are the dependencies accurately tracked?**
 Usually they are but if not I fix `package.json` and generate a new `packge-lock.json` as necessary.